vendyv/TrafficStops/README.md

 #Hello_world

-Hello_world is a test file where a problem definition relating to a simple machine learning problem as been attempted to solve.
+Hello_world is a test repository where a problem definition relating to a simple machine learning problem as been attempted to solve.

 FILE DESCRIPTION: